keitaroinc/ckanext-knowledgehub/README.md

 ckanext.knowledgehub.dashboards_per_page = 20
 ```
 4. Predictive Search
-     - Length of the seuqunce after which the model can start predict
+     - Length of the seuqunce after which the model can start predict, recommended at least 15 chars long
      ```
-     # (optional, default: 15)
+     # (optional, default: 10)
      ckanext.knowledgehub.rnn.sequence_length = 12
      ```
      - Number of chars to be skipped in generation of next sentence